georgiAlexandrov5/recipe-portal/README.md

 Recipe Portal is a place where cooking enthusiasts can share they passion and knowledge.
-Users can see the available recipes without loggin in, however reading further details aabout a particular recipe or creating a recipe on their own requires authentication.
+Users can see the available recipes without logging in, however reading further details about a particular recipe or creating a recipe on their own requires authentication.

 Tech Stack: